Vulva Fetish

 Overview

-A vulva fetish is a pronounced erotic focus on the vulva and external female genitals: their shape, colour, and feel, and the attention paid to them.
-Sometimes labelled colpophilia, the interest ranges from an ordinary component of attraction to women through to a dedicated focus in which the genitals are the central object of arousal.
-Because direct genital attraction is part of typical sexual response, this article also explains why the interest sits at the edge of the formal category of partialism rather than squarely within it.
+A vulva fetish is a pronounced erotic focus on the vulva and the external female genitals: their shape, colour, texture, scent, and the attention paid to them.
+Sometimes labelled colpophilia (also spelled kolpophilia), the interest ranges from an ordinary part of attraction to women through to a dedicated focus in which the genitals are the central object of arousal.
+Because direct genital attraction is a normal component of sexual response, this article explains why the interest sits at the edge of the formal category of partialism, how clinicians have described it, and how common a genital-specific focus actually is.

 History & origins